What is an Estate Sale? And what is the process involved?

 - Death Certificate

-- NI number of deceased person
+- NI number of the deceased person

 - Identity proof (passport/driving license)